 1Adjust an oven rack towards the lower third of the oven.
 Preheat the oven to 300°F (150°C).

-3Strain the cooking liquid and save it.
+6Strain the cooking liquid: Pour the cooking liquid through a fine-mesh strainer and reserve it for later.
 Discard the onion, oranges, and spices.

 Adam and Joanne's Tips